 Obsessive Compulsive Disorder:

 Obsessive Compulsive Disorder (OCD) is an anxiety disorder that is identified by uncontrollable obsessions (intrusive thoughts) with a corresponding compulsion (ritualistic or repetitive behavior).
-It is typical for children to only display the compulsive behavior and not be able to explain
+It’s typical for children to display only the compulsive behavior and not be able to explain why.